TabDLM: Free-Form Tabular Data Generation via Joint Numerical-Language Diffusion: Detailed Experiment Setups

 \subsubsection{MathExpr}

-MathExpr is a synthetic dataset designed to evaluate joint generation of heterogeneous tabular records that contain numerical values, categorical operators, and a free-form LaTeX expression grounded in other column features.
-Each record consists of two continuous \numc{numerical variables} $(x_1, x_2)$, three \catc{categorical columns} indicating the applied unary/binary operations, and a \txtc{text column} containing the resulting expression:
+MathExpr is a synthetic dataset designed to evaluate the joint generation of heterogeneous tabular records involving numerical values, categorical operators, and free-form LaTeX expressions grounded in the structured columns.
+Each record contains two numerical columns, three categorical operator columns, and one text column:

-where $o_1$ and $o_2$ are unary operators applied to $x_1$ and $x_2$, $o_3$ is a binary operator combining the two transformed terms, and $e_{\texttt{latex}}=\text{\LaTeX}\{(o_1(x_1))\ o_3\ (o_2(x_2))\}$ is a LaTeX string deterministically constructed from the preceding structured columns.
-We generate $5{,}000$ samples in total and randomly split them into train/real set and validation set with ratio 9:1.
-During sampling, each model generates a synthetic dataset with the same cardinality as the real set (i.e., $4{,}500$ synthetic samples), which is then used to compute the distribution fidelity metrics and expression consistency metrics described in Appendix~\ref{metric:syntab}.
+Here, $o_1$ and $o_2$ are unary operators applied to $x_1$ and $x_2$, respectively, while $o_3$ is a binary operator that combines the two transformed terms.
+The text column $e_{\texttt{latex}}$ is a LaTeX expression deterministically constructed from the preceding structured columns.

+We generate $10{,}000$ records and split them into a training/real set and a validation set with a ratio of $9{:}1$.
+During sampling, each model generates $9{,}000$ synthetic samples, and these synthetic samples are then used to compute the distribution fidelity metrics and expression consistency metrics described in Appendix~\ref{metric:syntab}.